9raveen/Multi-Agent-RAG-Research-Assistant/README.md

 Documented as deliberate scope decisions, not oversights:

-- **Streaming token responses** (SSE/WebSocket) — would improve perceived latency but requires meaningful FastAPI + frontend architecture changes
+- **Google Sign-In (OAuth)** — deliberately deferred: existing JWT auth is already complete and tested; adding a second auth provider requires a `users` schema change (nullable password field) touching working code, for marginal portfolio value relative to the time cost mid-application-cycle
+- **Email verification** — signup currently validates email _format_ only, not deliverability; would require an email-sending service integration
 - **Multi-document reasoning** — cross-document synthesis queries; currently the system deliberately _prevents_ cross-document mixing (see contamination fix), so enabling this safely would need an explicit, opt-in multi-scope mode
-- **Conversation memory** — multi-turn follow-up queries with history-aware query rewriting
 - **Provider fallback chain** — same-provider tiered fallback (e.g. Groq 70B → Groq 8B) is safer and more defensible than cross-provider fallback given confirmed regional API restrictions encountered during development
+- **Retry-with-backoff for summarization** — map-reduce summarization can still hit Groq rate limits on very large documents or under heavy testing load; batch-size tuning reduced this significantly but didn't eliminate it
-- **Table-lookup benchmark coverage** — table-aware chunking is implemented and tested on a synthetic multi-page table PDF, but not yet included in the RAGAS benchmark set for the primary demo document (which contains no tables)
+- **Table-lookup benchmark coverage** — table-aware chunking is implemented and tested on a synthetic multi-page table PDF, but not yet included in the RAGAS benchmark set for the primary demo document
 - **Scaling the benchmark set** from 10 toward ~100 questions, batched across multiple days to respect API rate limits
+- **Re-running the RAGAS baseline** against the widened `top_k` (5→8, 8→10) — the current published scores predate that change